Please scroll down to find the grade level you are looking for or click here for a printable list.

 5.PS2: Motion and Stability: Forces and Interactions

-1) Test the effects of balanced and unbalanced forces on the speed and direction of motion of objects.
+1) Plan and carry out an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of the object.

 2) Make observations and measurements of an object’s motion to provide evidence that a pattern can be used to predict future motion.